Passiolife/Passio-Nutrition-AI-iOS-SDK-Distribution/SDK_API.md

     ///   - foodName: Food name to search for
     ///   - completion: ``NutritionAdvisorIngredientsResponse``, NutritionAdvisor responds with a success or error response.
 If the response is successful, you will receive an array of ``PassioAdvisorFoodInfo`` ingredients showing what might be contained in the given food. public func fetchPossibleIngredients(foodName: String, completion: @escaping PassioNutritionAISDK.NutritionAdvisorIngredientsResponse)

+    /// Returns possible ingredients for a given food item
+    /// - Parameters:
+    ///   - ingredients: List of food ingredients name
+    ///   - completion: ``PassioPredictedIngredients``, PassioPredictedIngredients responds with a success or error response.
+If the response is successful, you will receive an array of ``PassioAdvisorFoodInfo`` ingredients showing what might be contained in the given food. public func fetchNextPredictedIngredients(ingredients: [String], completion: @escaping PassioNutritionAISDK.PassioPredictedIngredients)

     /// Use this method for scanning nutrients from Packaged Product.
 This method returns ``PassioFoodItem``.
     /// - Parameters: